What is it?

 - The assistance given by the Law Society Secretariat is merely to help identify ethical issues and does not reflect the opinion of the Advisory Committee in the matter.

-If you require formal written advice or guidance from the Advisory Committee on an ethical issue, send your query to the Legal Research & Development Department at .
-In this regard, please refer to the Council’s Practice Direction 2 of 2009 on Guidelines for Inquiries to Ethics Committee.
+If you require formal written advice or guidance from the Advisory Committee on an ethical issue, send your query to .
+In this regard, please refer to Part C of the Practice Direction 2.1.3 (Enquiries to Relevant Committee) for the guidelines on submitting a request to the Advisory Committee for ethical guidance.